This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (28) Feedback on Assessment

-- Unit Coordinators will ensure that Students are provided with feedback about their academic performance.
-Feedback can be provided:
+- Unit Coordinators will ensure that Students are provided with formative feedback about their academic performance.
+Feedback will be provided:

-- early in a unit, prior to formal assessment; and/or
+- early in a unit, prior to the census date; and/or

 - after each assessment task and before the next assessment task (if practicable in relation to the examination period if the unit has an examination).